 Print the application form, fill out all required fields (even if you need to use additional sheets of paper), and mail it with your check and a CD containing at least one image of your work to 701 CCA Columbia Open Studios, P.O.
 Box 12822, Columbia, SC 29211.
 Alternately, you may email your registration and image directly to us at firstname.lastname@example.org.

-The 701 CCA website at http://www.701CCA.org will be a hub for updated information about 701 CCA Columbia Open Studios.
+The 701 CCA website at http://www.701CCA.org serves as the hub for updated information about 701 CCA Columbia Open Studios.

 Facebook, Twitter & Social Media